 The day before, as we rested in Jinpa’s presence, I think we could all feel those waves that emanated from him as he was simply sipping tea.
 Each of us tried to express our experience in different ways, but, when words failed, we always just pointed to our love for Jinpa.

 One of my efforts went something like this: In the West, when we speak about generosity, it generally has to do with money.
 We think about generosity having to do with the sharing of material goods.
-And we think about generosity as a kind of duty that you engage in because you should – not because you necessarily want to.
-And we talked about generosity being something that is not even really a value to aspire to in the West.
-People don’t see it as something to be treasured or cultivated – even when it comes to material goods.
+We think about generosity as a kind of duty that you engage in because you should, not because you necessarily want to.
+We talked about generosity being something that is not even really a value to aspire to in the West.
+People don’t see it as something to be treasured or cultivated, even when it comes to material goods.

 The monks were surprised when they heard my thoughts about generosity in the West.
 Despite the fact that they had lived for so long with so much material deprivation, generosity as a value in relationship to material goods was a given for them.
 Spiritually, it was such a natural part of their lives – a natural spring of experience that arose within them.